bmdaj/FEMWEC/README.md

 ### Applications

-FEWEC has been successfully used as for the **topology optimization of phase shifters**, as demonstrated in the work:
+FEWEC has been successfully used for the **topology optimization of phase shifters**, as demonstrated in the work:

 > Beñat Martinez de Aguirre Jokisch, Rasmus Ellebæk Christiansen, and Ole Sigmund,
 > "Topology optimization framework for designing efficient thermo-optical phase shifters,"
 > *Journal of the Optical Society of America B*, 41(2), A18-A31 (2024).
 > [Read the paper](https://doi.org/10.1364/JOSAB.499979)

+FEWEC can also be used as a foundation to develop advanced topology optimization frameworks in photonics and related fields.

 ---